cockroachdb/docs/v20.1/build-a-ruby-app-with-cockroachdb-activerecord.md

 This tutorial shows you how build a simple Ruby application with CockroachDB and ActiveRecord.

+CockroachDB provides an ActiveRecord adapter for CockroachDB as a RubyGem.

 {{site.data.alerts.callout_success}}
-For a more realistic use of ActiveRecord with CockroachDB, see our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.
+For a more realistic use of ActiveRecord with CockroachDB in a Rails app, see our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.
 {{site.data.alerts.end}}

 ## Before you begin